Top 10 Badminton Rules

 During a doubles match, the player/server must serve from the right service/side of the court first, or when their score is an even number, and continue serving.
 This must be done so while alternating sides with their teammate as long as they are winning points.
 The players may not switch sides of the court unless they have won a point.
 The player on the receiving side who stands diagonally to the server will be the receiver.

 As the match moves on, the player who did not serve initially will take the role of being the server.
 This can only be done when they are awarded a point as the receiving side.

 The first way for a fault to occur is if the service of the shuttle is not correct.
-It can also be a fault when the shuttle is in service: it's caught on the net and remains there, the shuttle is hit by the receiver's partner, or it's caught in the net after passing over the net.
+It can also be a fault when the shuttle is being served.
+This will happen if it's caught on the net and remains there, if the shuttle is hit by the receiver's partner, or if it's caught in the net after passing over the net.

 These are some faults that may occur when the shuttle is in play; these faults include if the shuttle does not pass over the net, touches any side or ceiling walls, lands outside of the boundary lines, is hit by the server and their partner one after another, touches the player or their dressing, or if the shuttle touches any person or item outside of the court.

-A fault may also occur if a player during play: touches the net, occupies their opponent's court over the net, or intentionally distracts their opponent (eg. shouting).
+A fault may also occur if a player touches the net, occupies their opponent’s court over the net, or intentionally distracts their opponent (eg. shouting).